Ryo-N7/Ryo-N7.github.io/_posts/2018-10-04-visualize-weather-in-japan.md

   reduce(rbind)
 ```

-Interestingly, the `nearest_stations()` function gives us a new column in our dataframe showing how far away the station is from the coordinates we supplied it with.
+Interestingly, the `nearest_stations()` function gives us a new column in our data frame showing how far away the station is from the coordinates we supplied it with.
 Let's take a look at the average distance of each station from each prefecture capital!

 ``` r
 j_stat_ref %>%